 Most visits are limited to two hours.
 Keep track of time to ensure you don’t overstay your welcome.

-For more information on inmate visitation in South Carolina, check out this video:
+For more information on inmate visitation in South Carolina, check out these resources: